jQuery.proxy() **DEPRECATED**

 The jQuery.proxy() method is used to return a new function with a particular context or set a context for a function.

-• After using the jQuery.proxy() method the this special operator is changed to our context.
-This means that the DOM element that actually triggered the event can no longer be accessed using the this special operator.
-We can still access this triggering DOM element using the event.currentTarget property of the jQuery.event object.
+jQuery.proxy()method thethisspecial operator is changed to our context.
+This means that the DOM element that actually triggered the event can no longer be accessed using thethisspecial operator.
+We can still access this triggering DOM element using theevent.currentTargetproperty of thejQuery.eventobject. - When jQuery attaches an event handler, a unique id is assigned to the handler function, therefore a handler can also be removed by specifying the function name in the handler argument.
+Handlers proxied by

 This method was deprecated in jQuery 3.3.